There are quite a few online robotics courses for high school students that are perfect for people of all skill levels.

 Computational Motion Planning (Free Trial) will address how a robot decides to achieve its goals in a messy real-world environment.
 You’ll be introduced to graph-based planning models, randomized planners, and artificial potential fields.
 By the end of this course, you’ll have a better understanding of how a robot moves through space and makes decisions using simple yet elegant algorithms.

 The Capstone project will let you apply what you learned in the previous five courses to a robotics programming challenge.
-You have the choice of completing the project using the simulator or a real robot.
+You have the choice of completing the project using a simulator or a real robot

 If you choose the simulation track you’ll need to calculate the complex dynamics involved in stabilizing an inverted pendulum.
 To do this you’ll need to draw from the lessons you learned in the mobility, aerial robotics, and estimation lessons.